Ahmet Rüstem Bey: Early life

-Ahmet Rüstem was born on Midilli (Mytilene), now Lesbos, Greece, to a Polish father, and a British mother.
+Ahmet Rüstem was born on Midilli (Mytilene), now Lesbos, Greece, to a Polish Jewish father, and a British Jewish mother.
 His father was an aristocrat who fled Poland after the failed revolution of 1848 and entered the Ottoman Ministry of Foreign Affairs as Sadreddin Nihad Pasha; a convert to Islam, he was born Seweryn Bielinski.
 Ahmet's mother was Mary Sandison, the daughter of a British consul in Bursa who previously did business in Constantinople (now Istanbul).
 Wasti stated that the family of Ahmet Rustem's maternal grandmother "is described as of Persian origin, and is possibly of Armenian antecedents."

 His education occurred in Turkey.
 Besides his native English, Ahmet Rüstem could understand, read, and/or speak Arabic, French, German, Greek, Italian, Persian, and Turkish.
 Wasti stated that "several reports" stated that at 18 Ahmet Rüstem converted to Islam.

 Career

 He followed his father in the foreign service.
 From 1881 to December 1885 he served his first posting as a French translator in a mission in Bulgaria, and in June 1886 he became the third secretary of the embassy in Athens, Greece. c.
 1890 he was sent to Belgrade, Serbia and held that post for three months.
 He quit at that point but rejoined the Belgrade mission, now as a second secretary, as his employers increased his status.
 He subsequently held this status in Athens and then, from May 1893, in London, United Kingdom.
 Circa 1893/1894 he was moved to Bucharest, Romania, and now served as a first secretary.
 He held that status when he was moved to Washington DC in April 1897.
 That year he quit the service to serve in the Greco-Turkish War, and he received a medal in September of that year after fighting in the Battle of Domokos as an honorary captain; the Romanian government also gave him the third class Couronne de Roumanie.
 He rejoined the diplomatic service in Bucharest that same year, then moved to London in July 1898, and back to Washington in January 1899.